Bebé con sus dedos en la boca.

 • Sore red bottom or rash.

-The importance of first teeth30
+The importance of first teeth

 What many parents don’t realise is that emerging baby teeth need to be looked after as carefully as we look after our own teeth.

-Tips for caring for baby’s teeth33
+Tips for caring for baby’s teeth

 • Start cleaning when teeth appear.
 Gently wipe with a clean damp cloth at bath time.